mother-of-all-self-hosting/ansible-role-telegraf/README.md

 ## Configuring this role for your playbook

-This role depends on a influxdb configuring Telegraf.
-You need to obtain the influx token and config link in the influxdb.
+This role depends on a InfluxDB configuring Telegraf.
+You need to obtain the influx token and config link in the InfluxDB.
-In your browser, visit the influxdb and go to Load Data -> Telegraf.
+In your browser, visit the InfluxDB and go to Load Data -> Telegraf.
 There you need to add a Telegraf configuraion.
 You can now obtain these values from the setup instructions and oaste them here.

 ```yaml